Skip to main content

 Pros People Report

-• Faster than writing—you can talk through your day in 10 minutes versus 30+ minutes writing
+• Faster than writing.
+You can talk through your day in 10 minutes versus 30+ minutes writing

 • Captures your environment and how you physically change over time